TREDWORTH JUNIOR SCHOOL

 - Where a child joins the school, who is a wheelchair user or has difficulties with mobility, the appropriate year group classroom would be accommodated at ground level.

 - Provision of a medical room for those pupils with disabilities or medical needs requiring regular or emergency medical treatment.
-Within the medical room, there are also facilities for intimate care.
+Within the accessible toilet facilities, there are also facilities for intimate care.

 - In line with the expectations upon the school highlighted within the SEND and disability act, an Accessibility Policy and Plan is also available.